kabashi/kabashi.github.io/src/resources.md

 CQPweb, a web-based corpus analysis system, to explore the corpus data.

-- ### AlCo-Tweets (sample 2020-2021) ###
+- ### AlCo-Press (2021-2022) ###
-The Albanian Corpus of tweets contains around 1 million word tokens (text words), i.e. standard and non-standard Albanian.
-The corpus is not annotated yet.
+The Albanian Corpus of Press Texts (AlCo-Press 2021-2022) contains around 60,7 million word tokens (text words).
+The corpus is annotated like AlCo.
 We use CQPweb, a web-based corpus analysis system, to explore the corpus data.

 - ### AlCo-Tweets (selected users 2020-2021) ###
 The Albanian Corpus of tweets form selected users contains around 10